 The platoon plans are repeatedly updated while the vehicle is driving.
-A vehicle that follows a time profile is subject to a number of disturbances that are hard to predict and compensate for on vehicle level, mainly due to surrounding traffic but also from toll gates, incorrect estimation of the vehicle's acceleration capabilities, weather conditions, etc. Furthermore, the information used to compute the maximum speed profile $\bar{\mathbf{v}}$ can change while the system is running, for instance, as new real-time traffic data becomes available.
-New assignments are added to the system, assignments are updated, or even canceled.
+A vehicle that follows a time profile is subject to disturbances.
+Those disturbances are hard to predict and to compensate for on vehicle level.
+They originate primarily from surrounding traffic but also from toll gates, incorrect estimation of the vehicle's acceleration capabilities, weather conditions, and so forth.
+Furthermore, the information used to compute the maximum speed profile $\bar{\mathbf{v}}$ can change while the system is running, for instance, as new real-time traffic data become available.
+New assignments are added to the system, and assignments are updated or even canceled.

-This is handled by updating active assignments on regular basis based on their current geographic position measured primarily though a satellite based positioning system such as GPS or GLONASS.

-This position is matched to the vehicle's route \mathbf{e} , that is computed when the assignment is registered at the platoon coordinator.
-In case the vehicle deviated from the route or the route is no longer feasible, for instance, due to a traffic incident, a new route is computed, otherwise the old one is kept.
-Based on current speed profile the arrival time at the beginning of the next edge is computed and taken as the new start time t^S of the assignment as illustrated in Fig. 9.
-The next edge becomes the new start position \mathcal{P}^S of the assignment.
-All other data in the assignment $\mathcal{A} = (\mathcal{P}^S, \mathcal{P}^D, t^S, t^D, \mathcal{D})$ remains the same.
+This is handled by updating active assignments on a regular basis based on their current geographic position measured primarily though a satellite-based positioning system such as GPS or GLONASS.
+This position is matched to the vehicle's route \mathbf{e} , which is computed when the assignment is registered at the platoon coordinator.
+In case the vehicle deviates from the route or the route is no longer feasible, for instance, due to a traffic incident, a new route is computed; otherwise, the old one is kept.
+Based on the current speed profile, the arrival time at the beginning of the next edge is computed and taken as the new start time $t^{\rm S}$ of the assignment as illustrated in Figure 9.
+The next edge becomes the new start position $\mathcal{P}^{\rm S}$ of the assignment.
+All other data in the assignment $\mathcal{A} = (\mathcal{P}^{\rm S}, \mathcal{P}^{\rm D}, t^{\rm S}, t^{\rm D}, \mathcal{D})$ remain the same.
 Like this, the updated assignment can be handled by the other modules in almost the same way as new assignments.
-What changes is that the start time $\mathbf{t}[1]$ can no longer be adjusted and the current platoon status can be taken into account when computing adapted plans in the sense that no merge penalty for vehicles in the current platoon is used when computing the fuel saved ΔF when computing adapted plans.
+What changes is that the start time t[1] can no longer be adjusted and the current platoon status can be taken into account when computing adapted plans in the sense that no merge penalty for vehicles in the current platoon is used when computing the fuel saved ΔF .

 Remark 8.
-While updated assignments can be handled the same way new assignments are handled, it is computationally more efficient to cache some of the information.
-For instance the information which assignments have a common part in their routes changes only when new routes are computed and the greedy algorithm (Algorithm 2) can be initialized with the set of coordination leaders \mathcal{N}1 computed in the previous update minus the vehicles that have reached their destinations.
+Although updated assignments can be handled in the same way as new assignments are handled, it is computationally more efficient to cache some of the information.
+For instance, the information that assignments have a common part in their routes changes only when new routes are computed and the greedy algorithm (Algorithm 2) can be initialized with the set of coordination leaders N_l computed in the previous update minus the vehicles that have reached their destinations.